javaguirre/javaguirre.github.io/_posts/2021-08-26-what-i-learnt-from-recruiting-for-developer-jobs.md

 ## Community

-Nowadays developer communities can give you a lot of information on how the market goes, what are the best companies to work on and most of all finding nice people to learn from.
+**Nowadays developer communities can give you a lot of information on how the market goes**, what are the best companies to work on and most of all finding nice people to learn from.
 I meet the most interesting people in the Python Madrid group and I'm super happy to have been part of that community.
 It's also very appealing and gives the same good proactivity and passion vibes companies would like in the people they hire.

 ![](https://media.giphy.com/media/zPOErRpLtHWbm/giphy.gif)

 Participating in a Free Software/Open Source project is always very interesting.
-Even if it's only helping with the documentation at the beginning, It's a very relevant action to point your career in the direction you want.
+Even if it's only helping with the documentation at the beginning, It's a very relevant action to
+**point your career in the direction you want**.
 For example, finding a project you like and It's being used in a company you want to work on.
 Reading code from our favorite projects is also an amazing way of improving our coding skills and essential IMHO.

 ## Targetting a company